Documentation Conventions

 Docs Maintenance Expectations

-• Public API changes should ship with docs updates in the same change.
+• Main-contract changes should ship with docs updates in the same change.

 • New packaged notebooks or sample cases should be added to the examples pages.